 - Brave the Royal Ontario Museum’s dark and spooky Bat Cave.
 Look up: you’re sharing the space with 800+ models of 20 different bat varieties!

-- Swim one of Toronto’s lifeguard-staffed Blue Flag beaches, which meet high global standards for safety, water quality and environmental management.
+- When the warmer weather approaches, swim on one of Toronto’s lifeguard-staffed Blue Flag beaches, which meet high global standards for safety, water quality, and environmental management.
 Centre Island Beach and Woodbine Beach are especially kid-friendly, and the latter offers free beach wheelchair rentals.

-- Cool off at Splash Works.
+- In the summer, cool off at Splash Works.
 This 20-acre water park within Canada’s Wonderland is home to 17 water slides and attractions, including the toddler-friendly Lakeside Lagoon and teen-pleasing Muskoka Plunge, feared/loved for its 18-metre (60 foot) drop launch and 40 km/hour speeds.

 Iconic Toronto events

-- Celebrate love and diversity at Pride Toronto with music, visual arts and family events throughout the month of June, leading to the iconic Pride Parade (June 26, 2022).
+- Celebrate love and diversity at Pride Toronto with music, visual arts, and family events throughout the month of June, leading to the iconic Pride Parade in June.

-- Jump up and catch the next generation of talent at Toronto Caribbean Carnival’s Jr. Carnival Parade (July 16, 2022).
-Or join the crowds on Lakeshore Boulevard West as they cheer on over 10,000 masqueraders in the Grand Parade (July 30, 2022).
+- Jump up and catch the next generation of talent at Toronto Caribbean Carnival’s Jr. Carnival Parade.
+Or join the crowds on Lakeshore Boulevard West as they cheer on over 10,000 masqueraders in the Grand Parade.

-- Score the season’s must-have plushies at The Ex (August 19 through September 5, 2022).
+- Score the season’s must-have plushies at The Ex.
 The Canadian National Exhibition is a local end-of-summer ritual, with gut-busting festival foods, a carnival midway and so. much. more.
 Fun fact: approximately 270,000 plushies are won each year during the Ex’s 2 ½ week run!

 - Cheer on the Toronto Blue Jays (regular season runs through September).
-Home games are a brand-new experience in 2022, with a bigger, better video board (more than double the size of the old one!), new menu offerings and swag galore: 54 of 81 home games feature a giveaway, theme day or other special event.
+Home games have been amplified, with a bigger, better video board (more than double the size of the old one!), new menu offerings and swag galore: 54 of 81 home games feature a giveaway, theme day or other special event.